What Makes a Good Parachute Packing Floor?

 The puzzle style edges on interlocking foam tiles fit together tightly, meaning installers need no adhesive.
 This is the perfect use case for those who need to carry the tiles with them to the jump site.
 They disassemble just as quickly as they pop together.

-For a thicker 2-by-2-foot option in an EVA foam tile, try the Home Sport and Play Mat.
+For a premium 2-by-2-foot option in an EVA foam tile, try the Home Sport and Play Mat.
 Each puzzle edge style tile weighs 2 pounds, so one person can carry a stack of tiles wherever required for packing the parachute canopy.
 At 20 mm in thickness (about 25/32 inches), it has plenty of durability and stability.

 The Dog Agility Interlocking Tile product gives installers a larger tile measuring 1 by 1 meter (or about 3.3 by 3.3 feet), which is ideal for larger areas where parachutes will be packed.
 These durable tiles provide a smooth, feltlike surface that is especially gentile on the parachute.
 And with ¾ inch of cushioned EVA foam, it makes it much easier on the bodies of the jumpers as they pack the chutes.
 Each tile weighs 6 pounds.